NetherlandsForensicInstitute/confidence/README.rst

     # load configuration from a YAML file
     configuration = confidence.loadf('path/to/configuration.yaml')

-    # a Configuration object is like a dict, but than better
+    # a Configuration object is like a dict, but better
     value = configuration.get('foo.bar')
     value = configuration.get('foo.bar', default=42)
     # or even kwargs, should you want to